Graphon Quantum Filtering Systems: Introduction

 \section{Introduction}

+{ The study of large systems of interacting quantum particles is fundamental for understanding collective behavior in microscopic and mesoscopic regimes.
+As the number of particles increases, directly solving the many-body Schrödinger equation becomes infeasible due to the exponential growth of the underlying Hilbert space.
+Mean-field limits provide an effective alternative by replacing full interacting dynamics with equations that capture averaged interactions \cite{spohn80kinetic,erdHos2010derivation,lewin14derivation}.
+Establishing rigorous connections between exact many-body dynamics and their mean-field approximations is a central problem in mathematical physics.
+Beyond their conceptual importance, mean-field models increasingly support emerging quantum technologies, guiding the control of large-scale quantum simulators, informing the development of efficient quantum algorithms, and providing theoretical foundations for scalable quantum architectures.

+Most existing mean-field results focus on closed quantum systems and deterministic macroscopic observables \cite{tindall22,pearce1981mean}.
+In contrast, many physical platforms are open, continuously monitored, and subject to measurement backaction~\cite{wiseman09quantum,handel05}, making the development of a mean-field theory at the level of quantum trajectories both conceptually important and technologically motivated.
+A further source of complexity comes from the interaction structure.
+While most of the mean-field literature assumes homogeneous or exchangeable interactions, many real systems exhibit heterogeneous coupling patterns \cite{tindall22}.
+From a mathematical standpoint, this setting is considerably more challenging: the mean-field limit for non-exchangeable quantum systems has not yet been rigorously established, and the limiting description leads to a continuous family of coupled operator-valued stochastic differential equations whose well-posedness requires new probabilistic tools.

-The subject matter of this paper, is to introduce a formal framework for systems of quantum particles subjected to continuous measurement and their mean-field graph limits.
-The primary motivation for such models lies in their capacity to rigorously formulate dynamic quantum games and, by extension, quantum mean-field games (QMFGs) \cite{kolokoltsov22dynamic,kolokoltsov22qmfg,kolokoltsov21qmfgcounting}.
+In this paper, we develop a formal framework for systems of quantum particles subjected to continuous measurement and their mean-field graph limits.
+Such models naturally give rise to dynamic quantum games and, by extension, quantum mean-field games (QMFGs) \cite{kolokoltsov22dynamic,kolokoltsov22qmfg}, but their relevance extends far beyond game-theoretic applications.

-In fact in standard closed quantum mechanics the dichotomy between the state evolution (Schrödinger equation) and the measurement postulate (Born rule) prevents the observation of significant dynamics, this is known as the Zeno effect \cite{misra77zeno}.
+In standard closed quantum mechanics, the dichotomy between the state evolution (Schrödinger equation) and the measurement postulate (Born rule) prevents the observation of significant dynamics, a phenomena known as the Zeno effect \cite{misra77zeno}.
 To overcome this, one must consider open quantum systems subjected to indirect measurement, where the natural way to incorporate continuous measurements is provided by the quantum filtering framework \cite{belavkin03eventum,boutenhandel07,boutenhandel09}.
-The a posteriori state evolution is then described by a modified Schrödinger equation of stochastic nature, known as the Belavkin equation or the quantum filtering equation.
-Depending on the nature of the measurement detection, two types of equations can be derived:
+The a posteriori state evolution is then described by a a stochastic modification of the Schrödinger equation, known as the Belavkin or quantum filtering equation.
+Depending on the nature of the measurement scheme, two types of quantum filtering equations arise: